June (company): Design

 The oven is controlled by a 5-inch touch screen and connected app.
 Programmable and sensor-driven, the oven uses a built-in scale, core-temperature thermometer and a camera to suggest cooking time and temperature.
 The internal high-definition camera with a fisheye lens that is designed to recognize commonly cooked foods.
-The company claims the oven’s optical recognition can identify foods such as frozen pizza, bacon, Brussels sprouts, asparagus, and potatoes and can differentiate between different types of fish.
+The company claims the oven's optical recognition can identify foods such as frozen pizza, bacon, Brussels sprouts, asparagus, and potatoes and can differentiate between different types of fish.

-Hardware

 The June Oven has dual-surround convection fans, digital TRIAC controllers, a GPU processor, a 2.3-gigahertz NVIDIA chip, and carbon-fiber heating elements.
 Ammunition Design Group aided with the industrial design of the June Oven and Quanta Computer aided in the manufacturing.

-Software

 The iOS and Android apps display a live-stream video of the inside of the oven and then sends a notification when the food is done.
-The iOS app, June Cookbook, also has “connected recipes” that illustrate cooking steps with videos and you can set your preferences with the oven.